datagnss/datagnss.github.io/gnss/rtk_receiver/surveying-and-mapping-kits.md

 title: "Surveying and Mapping Kits"
 date: 2024-12-02
 ---
+# Surveying and Mapping Kits

 ## Overview

 The NANO RTK Receiver can be conveniently used for surveying and mapping applications.
 It supports RTK positioning, providing real-time centimeter-level accuracy.
 It is compatible with common free surveying and mapping software like SW Maps and Mapit GIS.

-The NANO RTK Receiver surveying kit offers an out-of-the-box solution for mapping applications.
+The NANO RTK Receiver surveying kits offers an out-of-the-box solution for surveying and mapping applications.

 ![NANO RTK Receiver Surveying Kit](../../images/rtk/surveying-and-mapping/handheld_surveying_sets.png)